NicholasPerell/Artemis/README.md

 ### Arrows <img src="https://raw.githubusercontent.com/nicholas-hoy-champain/narrative-system-project/d8e41bfca6e25fc062ffbac8ebde975d6accd94c/Assets/Artemis/Editor/Resources/branch-arrow.png" alt="Branch Arrow by Lorc" height="50px;" align="right">

 Stores the most basic information for each possible piece of narrative delivery.
 This includes:
-- <ins>ID:</ins> string used to access the databases found in the fletchers it is connected to.
+- <ins>ID:</ins> string used to access the database found in the fletcher it is connected to.
 - <ins>Priority Value:</ins> int value used by the archer
 - <ins>Rule:</ins> flags that must be set to specified criteria (otherwise the datapoint will be skipped over by the archer)
 - <ins>How to handle busy:</ins> Enum.
 If the fletchers tries to fire the data point, but the delivery actor is busy, what is done?
 There are a couple options: